Back to Connecticut

 Plain English Breakdown

-This act requires a portion of the tax revenue from meals sold by restaurants, caterers, or grocery stores to be put into the Tourism Fund.
+This bill requires that one percent of the revenue from an additional sales and use tax on meals sold by eating establishments, caterers, or grocery stores be deposited into the state's Tourism Fund.

 What This Bill Does